freon4dsl/Freon4dsl/notes/Misc.md

 ## Anneke
 - [ ] Use of inherited projections in .edit file is not described in the documentation.(A)
 - [ ] \<br/> in layoutcomponent does not work as intended in LayoutComponent.
 (A)
-- [ ] Typecheck on abstract class is not evaluated for subclasses.
-Reason: walker only walks concrete classes.
-(A)
-- [ ] Non existing concept in .valid file is not checked => get JavaScript exception.
-Need to check whether concepts exist.(A)

 ## IDE for FreLanguage Development ??